Skip to main content

 Artist: Dorothea Saaghy

-Description of artwork: The sculpture depicts an act of mercy performed many times during the Vietnam War - an Australian soldier directing a medical helicopter to descend and tend to his wounded mate.
+Description of artwork: The sculpture shows an Australian soldier guiding a medical helicopter to help his wounded comrade during the Vietnam War.

 Materials: Bronze